 Not easy, right?
 But that’s why you’re a pro.

-It’s only when you’ve done all of these things that you’re done with your copy.
-That might take you twenty minutes or it might take you two hours.
+It’s only when you’ve done all these things that you’re done with your copy.
+That might take you 20 minutes or it might take you two hours.
 But you can’t cheat the process; if you’re missing any of these elements, your copy just won’t be very good.
+(And if you’re having a hard time staying motivated over the duration of the project, check out this technique.)

 The most important thing is that you respect this writing time and don’t start beating yourself up for what you perceive as “taking too long.”
 (That’s probably only going to make you take longer, anyway.)
 Don’t focus on getting it done in the “right amount of time,” instead, focus on the project and writing it to the very best of your ability.